-This course will examine how goods and services are offered to a targeted market through the application of the marketing mix variables, product. price, promotion, and place.
+This course will examine how goods and services are offered to a targeted market through the application of the marketing mix variables, product, price, promotion, and place.
 There will be an emphasis on concepts, vocabulary, and theories of contemporary marketing within the organization.
-Offered: St. Charles location every term and intermittently at Belleville location.